openebs-archive/openebs-docs/docs/mayastor-concept.md

 #### Deploying Mayastor on RKE & Fedora CoreOS

-In addition to ensuring that the general prerequisites for installation are met, it is necessary to add the following directory mapping to the `services_kublet->extra_binds` section of the ckuster's`cluster.yml file.`
+In addition to ensuring that the general prerequisites for installation are met, it is necessary to add the following directory mapping to the `services_kubelet->extra_binds` section of the cluster's`cluster.yml file.`

 ```text
 /opt/rke/var/lib/kubelet/plugins:/var/lib/kubelet/plugins